 - One or more amputations

 - Major road rash, scarring, bruising, lacerations, burns, etc.

 - Broken bones

 - Wrongful death

 If you or someone you love has suffered a catastrophic injury from a pedestrian accident, you may have grounds to file a pedestrian accident claim.
-The pedestrian accident attorneys at Janicek Law will thoroughly investigate your claim and help you recover adequate compensation for your personal injury.
+The San Antonio traumatic brain injury attorneys, San Antonio spinal cord injury attorneys, San Antonio paralysis attorneys, San Antonio amputation attorneys, and San Antonio catastrophic injury attorneys at Janicek Law will thoroughly investigate your claim and help you recover adequate compensation for your personal injury.